 Commission’s recommendation for the approval or disapproval of a Plan of Work

-1. If the Commission determines that the application and the applicant meet the criteria set out in regulation 13, it shall recommend approval of the Plan of Work to the Council.
+1. If the Commission determines that the application and the Applicant meet the criteria set out in regulation 13, it shall recommend approval of the Plan of Work to the Council.

 [1.
 Alt.
-The Commission may recommend approval of a proposed Plan of Work if the Plan of Work complies with all requirements stipulated in regulation 13, and the Commission has sufficient information to determine that all requirements in regulation 13 have been met.]
+The Commission shall recommend approval of a proposed Plan of Work if the Plan of Work [fully] complies with all requirements stipulated in regulation 13, and [Alt.
+1 the Commission has sufficient information to determine that all requirements in regulation 13 have been met] [Alt.
+2 and that there is sufficient, verifiable supporting information to confirm compliance with those requirements].]

 1. bis The Commission shall provide with any recommendation for approval made under paragraph 1: